R.E.M.’s Journey: 10% Inspiration, 90% Perspiration

-The follow-up, Automatic For The People proved that this was not done by accident as we now got classics Drive, Man On The Moon, and Everybody Hurts.
-Paired with the previous album, this made R.EM. one of the biggest bands in the world.
+The follow-up, Automatic For The People (1992), proved that their success wasn’t a fluke.
+With classics like Drive, Man On The Moon, and Everybody Hurts, R.E.M. established themselves as one of the biggest bands of the ’90s.

 R.E.M Tunes | Related Pages